Meeting Schedule

 Meeting Highlights for Friday’s Committee Meetings

-The Utah State Board of Education Law and Licensing, Finance, and Standards and Assessment Committees met on Friday, December 5.
-Any items that were approved in committee meetings will be heard by the full Board during its January meeting.
+The Utah State Board of Education Law and Licensing, Finance, and Standards and Assessments Committees met on Friday, June 5.
+Any items approved in committee meetings will be heard by the full Board during its August meeting.

-- Preliminary approval of amendments to R277-726, Statewide Online Education Program.
+- Preliminary approval of amendments to R277-462, Comprehensive School Counseling Program.